 Notes

-- If you love raisins add 1/2 cup when stirring in the flour.
-Or add a handful of chopped pecans or walnuts.
+- If you love raisins, add 1/2 cup when stirring in the flour.
+You can also add a handful of chopped pecans or walnuts.

-- Stir the dough by hand and just until incorporated.
+- Stir the dough by hand until it is incorporated.
 Sweet bread dough can become tough if over-stirred.

-- Let the loaf cool for just about 5 minutes before inverting.
-Sweetbreads can stick if allowed to cool too long in the pan.
+- Let the loaf cool for 5-10 minutes before inverting.
+Quick breads can stick if allowed to cool too long in the pan.

-- Once cooled cover with wrap and store at room temperature for up to 3 days.
-Frozen will last 2-3 months when properly wrapped.
+- Once cooled, cover with wrap and store at room temperature for up to 3 days.

-- To add a glaze simply mix 1 cup powdered sugar with 1 1/2-2 tablespoons milk and drizzle over fully cooled bread.
+- To add a glaze, mix 1 cup powdered sugar with 1 1/2-2 tablespoons milk and drizzle over the thoroughly cooled bread.

 - Use this tasty bread to make French Toast.
 You won’t believe how delicious it is!